 San Fermin en Nueva Orleans is a full weekend of fun.

-A kick-off party takes place Friday night, July 8, from 5-9pm at Little Gem Saloon (445 S. Rampart Street) and features an open bar, food, a silent auction, and live music from Los Poboycitos.
+A kick-off party takes place Friday night, July 7, from 5-9pm at Seven Three Distilling Company (301 North Claiborne Ave.) and features an open bar, Abita beer, food from local restaurants, a silent auction, and live music from Vivaz!
+Latin Band.

-(Hemingway famously depicted the Spanish running of the bulls tradition in his books The Sun Also Rises and Death in the Afternoon.
-Ernest Hemingway also stayed at Hotel Monteleone and mentioned the Carousel Bar & Lounge in his short story, The Night Before Battle.
+(Ernest Hemingway famously depicted the Spanish running of the bulls tradition in his books The Sun Also Rises and Death in the Afternoon.
+Hemingway also stayed at Hotel Monteleone and mentioned the Carousel Bar & Lounge in his short story, The Night Before Battle.
 You can follow in his footsteps by booking our literary suite named in his honor.)

 If you want to run, you’ll need to buy a ticket.